 The cheapest flights to Houston are usually found when departing on a Wednesday.
 The departure day with the highest cost at present is Saturday.

 What time of day is cheapest to fly?

-At the moment, flights in the morning are likely to offer the best value for money for your Houston trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your Houston trip.
+A flight in the afternoon will more often than not be of higher cost.

 When to fly: